 2. Connect with consumers by using a short video: 50% of people seek out photos or videos of doctors before making an appointment.
 Video is a great method for getting beyond profile basics and letting a doctor’s personality shine.
-Another plus is that videos are 53 times more likely than traditional web pages to receive a first-page ranking in Google.
-(Laura Bloom)
+Another plus is that video thumbnails are shown for 26% of Google search results.

 3. Showcase expertise: These are the three details people care about the most, according to our research: